What Black Women Built

 The Black Beauty Club | Chicago Field Notes

 What is beauty in Chicago?
 This was the opening question of the night addressed to the crowd.
 My immediate thought was “bold & natural”.
 As a non-native to Chicago, having lived here for 5 years now, I’ve had more than enough time to observe.
 And that’s what I’ve observed about beauty in Chicago - there’s a boldness to the beauty trends and fashion of the city while still holding onto authenticity and naturalness - especially in Black people.
 The feedback from the crowd echoed this same answer with slight variations that emphasized trendsetting.
-Shoutout to y'all fr. <3

 Who Cashes In When Beauty Moves Into Women’s Sports?

+In the NBA, players are guaranteed about 50% of Basketball Related Income, which includes sponsorships.
+A league deal means bigger salaries for everyone.
 In most women’s leagues, there’s no such guarantee.
 A brand can sign a multi-million-dollar partnership, and none of that money is required to go to player salaries.
 At most, an athlete might get a small appearance fee for a photoshoot or activation.

 “Denim, DNA & the Male Gaze: How American Eagle’s ‘Great Jeans’ Joke Blew Up—Then Blew It”